 So here I am, decades into this thing called photography and it is sacred to me - it is my lifeblood.
 However, I very often take a deep breath and smile, knowing that I am still that fifteen-year-old kid that fell in love with the camera.
 It is through the camera lens that I also fell in love with humanity, my heart on fire to wreck lives (in a really good way)."

-Randy is an American photographer with an extensive history in portrait, commercial and documentary photography, both motion and still.
-Randy is also co-founder and artist behind all of the photography and cinematography of the nonprofit, people empowering story movement, 7 Billion Ones.
+Randy is an award winning American photographer with an extensive history in portrait, commercial and documentary photography, both motion and still.
+Randy has been featured in numerous print and broadcast coverage, as well as, have his artwork being featured in solo exhibitions across the United States and internationally, including multiple Art Museums.
+Randy is also co-founder and artist behind the photography and cinematography of the nonprofit, people empowering story movement, 7 Billion Ones.

 Randy has pursued photography professionally since 1984 and is in high demand with a client base extending worldwide.
 He travels to destinations across the United States, as well as numerous countries for projects.
 At the core of Randy’s photography is the ability to present emotive visual stories with an underlying sense of narrative.
-His unique style reflects elements of influential film noir and old masters in painting and photography - Randy is especially influenced by photographers such as Richard Avedon, Annie Liebovitz, Irving Penn, Diane Arbus, Ed Weston and others.
-Considering all of these influences, the connecting thread is the unending artistic mission to capture the art of people In their real, authentic, raw self.
-For Randy, this simple, yet complex, truth, "you were born an original", is still the creative seed that continues to grow his artistry for photography and film.
+His unique style reflects his unending artistic mission to capture the art of people by presenting their unique, special qualities in a real, authentic manner.
+For Randy, this simple, yet complex, truth, "you were born an original", is still the creative seed that inspires his artistry for photography and film.

-In 2011, Randy expanded into the motion picture arena.
-Almost instantly he secured multiple commercial video projects.
-Then in 2013, his film career exploded with the release of his directorial and production debut, "The Last Days of Extraordinary Lives”.
-The movie garnered a significant amount of coverage and awards, including having the film being broadcast on PBS to rave reviews.
+Besides portraiture, Randy's work crossed into the motion picture arena.
+His film career exploded in 2011 with the release of his directorial and production debut, "The Last Days of Extraordinary Lives”.
+The movie garnered a significant amount of coverage and awards, including being broadcast on PBS.
 “The Last Days of Extraordinary Lives” ran the film festival circuit and accumulated an impressive fifteen film festival official selections and won fourteen awards, including Best Documentary, Best Picture and Best Director.
 Shortly thereafter, Randy released his second full-length documentary, "Man Up and Go" which received official selection to nine national/international film festivals.
-Both films are signed to Academy Award winning film company, Earthworks Films, and are distributed nationally by Filmrise.
+Both films are signed to Academy Award winning film company Earthworks Films, and are distributed nationally by Filmrise.

-In 2015, Randy founded and launched the nonprofit humanitarian story movement, 7 Billion Ones, which documents lives, shares stories, connects community and empowers mankind.
-7 Billion Ones is fully dedicated to using the art of photography, motion films, and written word to present people's unique stories in an artful, raw, impacting form, so that human transformation occurs exponentially.
-The story movement reaches a worldwide audience via sharing and connecting people through the enormous power of the world wide web.
-In consideration of Randy’s ongoing work with 7 Billion Ones and other humanitarian projects, he was named as Presidential Social Change Artist in Residence at Saybrook University.
-In addition, Randy won the Award for Homeless Advocacy with the Alliance to End Homelessness.
+In 2015, Randy founded and launched the nonprofit humanitarian story movement, 7 Billion Ones, which documents lives, shares stories, connects communities and empowers mankind.
+7 Billion Ones is dedicated to using the art of photography, motion films, and narratives to present people's unique stories in an artful, honest and impactful manner.